karl130757/ResumeHelperMicroService/README.md

 # ResumeHelperMicroService

 ## Overview
 **ResumeHelperMicroService** is an AI-powered tool designed to help job candidates optimize their resumes for Applicant Tracking Systems (ATS).
-It analyzes the resume and job description and provides actionable feedback to improve ATS compatibility.
-The service uses SpaCy for NLP tasks and calculates an ATS score based on the input.
+It analyzes resumes and job descriptions, providing actionable feedback to improve ATS compatibility.
+The service uses SpaCy and DistilBERT for natural language processing and semantic analysis to generate feedback.

 ## Features:
-- **ATS Compatibility**: Suggests keywords and phrases that should be included in the resume for better ATS compatibility.
+- **ATS Compatibility**: Analyzes the alignment between the resume and the job description and suggests keywords and phrases for improved ATS compatibility.
-- **Work Experience Improvement**: Offers suggestions on how to enhance work experience descriptions, including recommendations for quantifiable achievements and impactful action verbs.
+- **Experience Enhancement**: Offers suggestions to improve work experience sections with quantifiable achievements and impactful language.
-- **Skills Matching**: Identifies additional technical and soft skills that should be added to the resume to better match the job description.
+- **Skills Matching**: Identifies technical and soft skills that align with the job description to ensure a better match.
+- **Resume Structure Optimization**: Recommends improvements in structure, organization, and clarity.
-- **Resume Structure Suggestions**: Provides recommendations on improving the overall structure, section organization, and clarity of the resume.
+- **Actionable Feedback**: Provides concise feedback on how to refine each section of the resume.
-- **Personal Statement Feedback**: Recommends improvements to the personal statement, including suggestions for making it more compelling and tailored to the job description.
+- **Named Entity Recognition (NER)**: Extracts named entities such as skills, tools, and experience durations to enhance the analysis.
-- **ATS Score Calculation**: Computes an ATS score using both GPT-J and spaCy to analyze and score the resume's compatibility with the job description.
+- **ATS Score Calculation**: Computes an ATS compatibility score based on the semantic similarity between the resume and the job description using SpaCy and DistilBERT.
-- **Actionable Recommendations**: Offers concise and direct feedback on all sections of the resume to increase its chances of passing an ATS scan.

 ## AI Models Used:
-- **GPT-J**: Used for generating actionable feedback on the resume, including suggestions on keywords, skills, work experience, and overall structure.
-- **spaCy**: Employed to compute the ATS score by analyzing the content of the resume and job description, identifying relevant keywords, and comparing them to the industry standards.
+- **DistilBERT**: Employed for semantic similarity analysis and generating feedback for better alignment between resumes and job descriptions.
+- **spaCy**: Used for natural language processing tasks such as named entity recognition and ATS score computation.

 ## Technologies Used
 - **Flask**: Backend framework for the web service.
-- **SpaCy**: NLP library used for resume analysis and calculating the ATS score.
+- **SpaCy**: NLP library used for resume analysis and ATS scoring.
+- **DistilBERT**: Transformer model for semantic similarity and analysis.
-- **Python**: Backend logic for integrating SpaCy with custom analysis.
+- **Python**: Backend logic and integration.

 ## How It Works
-1. **Input**: Users can upload a resume file (e.g., `.txt`, `.pdf`, `.docx`) and a job description (either text or file upload).
+1. **Input**: Users upload a resume file (e.g., `.txt`, `.pdf`, `.docx`) and a job description (text or file upload).
-2. **Processing**: The resume and job description are processed using SpaCy for text analysis, followed by ATS score calculation.
+2. **Processing**: The system processes the input with SpaCy and DistilBERT to calculate an ATS score and generate feedback.
+3. **Feedback**: Actionable recommendations are provided to improve the resume.
-3. **Feedback**: The system provides feedback on ATS compatibility, work experience, skills, structure, and more.
+4. **Output**: The system returns feedback on ATS compatibility, work experience, skills, structure, and more.
-4. **Output**: Actionable recommendations are returned to improve the resume.

 ## Installation
 1. Clone the repository: